The color commonly knows this breed of their coats – chocolate lab, a yellow lab, and a black lab.

 As a general rule, Labrador retrievers are a healthy lot, but there are three main health issues that you should be aware of.
 If you purchase your dog from a responsible breeder, your puppy has probably already been pre-screened for these conditions.
 If not, you should have the dog checked out by your veterinarian.

 The three main health issues to note in a Labrador retriever breed profile are hip dysplasia, elbow dysplasia, and retinal atrophy (or cataracts).
-Make sure to ask in regards to the health certificates for these three issues before acquiring your new dog.
+Make sure to ask about the health certificates for these three issues before acquiring your new dog.

 The Labrador Retriever Club requires hip and elbow certifications from the Orthopedic Foundation for Animals (OAF) and a checkup at the Canine Eye Registry Foundation (CERF) before a lab can be entered into the Canine Health Information Center (CHIC).
 Look for these certificates when looking for a puppy from a reputable breeder.

 The next main health issue that plagues Labrador retrieves is obesity.
 Sadly, this is common in almost every breed nowadays.

 Recent statistics show that more than 50% of the domesticated dogs in the U.S. are overweight or obese.
 This condition is most common in middle-aged and older labs.

 Since they have such a love for food, this can easily happen.
 Keeping your lab well exercised and on a moderate diet will help keep him healthy and at a proper weight.
 Keeping your lab at an appropriate weight has been known to add two extra years to your dog’s life.